Harper (film): Director

 Goldman said the film was originally offered to a director who was engaged in a legal fight with Warners.
-The job eventually went to Jack Smight, known then for his TV work, who had recently signed a six-picture deal with Warner Bros.
+The job eventually went to Jack Smight, then-known then for his TV work, who had recently signed a six-picture deal with Warner Bros.
 The Third Day (1965) was the first and Harper was to be the second.

 According to Smight, Newman had admired some of the director's work for live TV.
 The director met with Newman, discussed the script, and received the star's approval.
 In contrast with his first two features, Smight loved the script for Harper.

 Smight later said, "Attempting a private eye story at the height of all these Bonds could have been a risky business.
 We wanted to capture some of the qualities of Double Indemnity and all those earlier Raymond Chandlers and Hammetts – in other words to do a really good movie – without being accused of retrogressing.
 I studied some of those pictures to see what made them tick.
 One great thing they had going for them was that the character people were so visually explicit: When Peter Lorre or Sydney Greenstreet walked in on Bogart, you didn't need an explanation.
 Today it's harder to find them; they just aren't being developed in the way they used to be."

 Smight asked for and was granted rehearsal time for the film.